Medical Negligence Solicitors in Chester

 The Medical Negligence Experts handle all types of medical negligence claims.
 Our lawyers specialise in this area of law and have earned a reputation for getting results while maintaining a high standard of service which focuses on our client’s individual needs.
 Being awarded maximum compensation can have enormous benefits for your rehabilitation as well as for your future and that of your family, and we can help you achieve that.

-Once your lawyer has verified you have legal grounds to make a claim and you have decided to proceed, they will notify the other party of your intentions.
-Your lawyer will compile all necessary evidence to prove your claim and submit this to the other party, who then has four months to conduct their investigation and reply in writing.
+So, you’re ready to work with medical negligence solicitors in Chester.
+Therefore, when your lawyer verifies you have legal grounds to make a claim, they notify the other party of your intentions.
+Your lawyer will compile all the necessary evidence to prove your claim and submit this to the other party.
+Subsequently, the other party has four months to conduct their investigation and reply in writing.

-What happens next depends on their reply.
+What happens next will depend exclusively on how the defendant responds.
 If they admit liability, then your lawyer will negotiate the amount of compensation based on your pain and suffering and any special expenses you have incurred.

 Most claims settle after some negotiation without having to go to court.
 While this is our goal, we will not advise you settle at the expense of receiving a fair amount of compensation.
 If the other party refuses to accept responsibility or make a reasonable offer, we may recommend you submit your claim to court for a judge to review and decide.

-We handle all types of medical negligence claims at The Medical Negligence Experts and will introduce you to a solicitor in Chester who has the best knowledge and experience to handle your request.
+We handle all types of medical negligence claims at The Chester Medical Negligence Experts and will introduce you to medical negligence solicitors in Chester who has the best knowledge and experience to handle your request.
 Moreover, it doesn’t matter if you use NHS or private treatment – the claims process is the same.

 It is possible to claim against doctors, nurses, dentists, mental health specialists, hospital trusts, cosmetic surgeons and any other type of medical professional who agreed to treat you.
 Medical Negligence Claims we handle include: